TEAM 2 TRAFFIC: Monday Morning Commute

 The main Plaquemine ferry is in service 4:30am- 7:45pm.
 A second ferry runs from 5:15- 9am and 3:15- 7pm

+8a: Accident.
+Left lane blocked in LSU on I 10 WB at Dalrymple Dr/LSU/Exit 156B, stopped traffic back to College Dr/Exit 158

+7:15a: Accident in Jones Creek on Coursey Blvd at Market St; CLEARED

-6:55a: Disabled vehicle in East Baton Rouge on Winbourne Ave at Plank Rd
+6:55a: Disabled vehicle in East Baton Rouge on Winbourne Ave at Plank Rd; CLEARED

 6:05a: Accident.
 Right lane blocked in Baton Rouge on I 10 WB before LA-30/Nicholson Dr/LSU/Exit 155 A, stop and go traffic back to Perkins Rd/Exit 157A; CLEARED